TBalo/Random/README.md

 # hello-world
 First repository

-Hi, I like JavaScript and I enjoy learning new thngs
+Hi, I like JavaScript and I enjoy learning new things